-When filtering the above result, we get 20k people purchased it.
-And remember, it’s out of 62k users.
-Which says that the total user who left without purchasing is about 66%.
+When filtering the above result, we get 20k people who purchased it.
+And remember, it’s out of 62k users which means that the total number of users who left without purchasing is about 66%.
 That’s quite a figure.

 This data can be used by the Store owners to figure out the reasons why the shoppers have left without completing the shopping.